 estled in the beautiful Pacific Northwest, at the southwest corner of Canada and the northwest corner of the United States, Multiple District 19 began its tenure as District 19 of Lions Clubs International in 1922.
-MD19 is a multi–national organization comprised of 9 Lions Clubs International districts serving 12,000 Lions, Lioness and Leos in 450 clubs in the Province of British Columbia, Canada, and the States of Idaho and Washington in the United States.
+MD19 is an international Multiple District of 9 sub–districts serving 12,000 Lions and Leos in 400 clubs in the Province of British Columbia, Canada, and the States of Idaho and Washington in the United States.

 Founded in 1917, Lions Clubs International is the largest and most active community service organization in the world.
 There are now more than 1,400,000 Lions and 46,000 Lions Clubs in 210 countries and geographic areas worldwide.

 - LCI EXTENDS CHARTER AND ADMISSION FEE WAIVERS — The LCI board of directors has adopted a resolution to waive all charter and entrance fees from July 1 through December 31, 2021.
 Charter and entrance fees are also currently waived through June 30, 2021.
 Click here to veiw the official announcement from International President Dr. Jung–Yul Choi.

 - 2022 LCI CONVENTION MOVED TO MONTREAL — LCI President Dr. Jung–Yul Choi has announced that “Due to the ongoing challenges presented by the coronavirus (COVID-19), the board of directors has voted to relocate the 2022 Lions International Convention from New Delhi, India to Montréal, Canada.
 The ongoing travel and health advisories, and the size and complexity of our convention, led to this difficult decision.
 The board of directors also agreed to host a future convention in the beautiful city of New Delhi in a mutually–agreed upon year.”The convention will be held June 24–28, 2022.
 Details will follow as they become available.